U.S. minor league baseball teams sue insurers for pandemic business losses

 Minor league teams incur more than $2 million in expenses to operate regardless of whether their businesses are running, the lawsuit said.
 Expenses include rent, marketing and merchandise.

-(Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Leslie Adler)
+(Reporting by Suzanne Barlyn in Washington Crossing, Pennsylvania; Editing by Leslie Adler and Christopher Cushing)

 ((Suzanne.Barlyn@thomsonreuters.com; 646-223-8550; Reuters Messaging: suzanne.barlyn.thomsonreuters.com@reuters.net))